 So if you have a minimal use of anti-virus scan, then the best option is to go with an online virus scanner, though it has an extra layer of security.
 Some of the antivirus scans the listed below are completely free, and a good option too.

-Best Free Online Virus Scanners for 2018
+Best Online Virus Scan for Free (Updated 2020)

 - Comodo Free Online Scanner

 - Meta Defender

 Comodo reserves Web-based protection for suite-level products, so the standalone antivirus can’t deflect your browser from malware-hosting URLs or phishing (fraudulent) URLs.
 Comodo’s virus scan is extremely effective, and it starts picking them off one by one.
 Virus Scanner immediately gets into action and scan in progress.
 By the time it finished, every single malware is gone.
 Only Webroot SecureAnywhere AntiVirus has matched that quality and then this is followed by G Data.

 Another online virus scanner this allows you to upload files as large as 5 MB and emails you the results of the scan.
 Create a free account with ThreatExpert, and keep track of the results of all files you’ve sent in for scanning.

 ESET Online Scanner:

 It supports scanning removable media, the memory, local drives, and network drives.
 Installs an add-on and it will clean your computer from an Internet browser.
 The only supported browser is the Internet Explorer.
 Before a scan, you can choose specific options like if you want to remove threats automatically or to enable rootkit detection to check for potentially unwanted programs.